 If your dog frequently joins you on camping excursions, ensure they’re a happy camper and keep them comfortable and safe with some gear of their own.

-If you’re just getting into the RV lifestyle and don’t know where to start, try renting an RV or travel trailer from Outdoorsy, read several “how to” articles on their Never Idle Journal, and take your tail-wagging sidekick on a 5-paws-up adventure.
+If you’re just getting into the RV lifestyle and don’t know where to start, try renting an RV or travel trailer from Outdoorsy, read several how-to articles on their Never Idle Journal, and take your tail-wagging sidekick on an adventure.

 Renting your RV